-AmazGame, Gamease and Shenzhen 7Road.
-These three companies will need to re-apply for HNTE qualification in 2017.
+• AmazGame, Gamease and Shenzhen 7Road.
+AmazGame, Gamease and Shenzhen 7Road are each qualified as HNTEs for 2015 and 2016, and will need to re-apply for HNTE qualification in 2017.

 Entities Qualified as Software Enterprises

 Beijing Sohu New Momentum Information Technology Co., Ltd. ("Sohu New Momentum").
 In 2015, Sohu New Momentum is in its second income tax exemption year as a Software Enterprise.